typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 The application name:

-* is referenced in the SBT or Maven build file and forms the Docker image name; and
+* is referenced in the sbt or Maven build file and forms the Docker image name; and
 * defines the Kubernetes StatefulSet and Service name.